Search results

 percent of the sea is currently protected — and these areas have shrunk since the COVID-19 pandemic, reading: Expert: To prevent pandemics like COVID-19, 'take care of nature' Notes from the field

 such as COVID-19 costs millions of lives and trillions of dollars.
-For just a fraction, » © Charlie Shoemaker Poaching, deforestation reportedly on the rise since COVID-19 lockdowns Poaching and deforestation in the tropics increased after COVID-19 restrictions went, Excluded from most national COVID-19 response measures, many Indigenous groups worldwide face, » © Conservation International/photo by Bailey Evans What does COVID-19 have to do with nature
+For just a fraction of that amount, » © Charlie Shoemaker Poaching, deforestation reportedly on the rise since COVID-19 lockdowns Poaching and deforestation in the tropics increased after COVID-19 restrictions went into effect, Excluded from most national COVID-19 response measures, many Indigenous groups worldwide face “particularly, » © Conservation International/photo by Bailey Evans What does COVID-19 have to do with nature?
+These 5

 Protect nature or risk future pandemics, expert warns